 - Learn about the differences between resiliency and adaptability in teams here.

-You can also check out my fleet of ScoopIt newsletters directly (Talent and Performance Development, Innovation & Institutions, Change Leadership Watch, etc.) here.
+You can also check out our ScoopIt newsletters including Talent and Performance Development, Innovation & Institutions, Change Leadership Watch, and more.

-I’m also on twitter, YouTube, Twylah and many other places.
-Search for “Deb Nystrom” and REVELN, or use key words in this article and you’ll find our digital resources.
+Deb is on twitter, YouTube, Instagram and the like.
+Search for “Deb Nystrom” and REVELN, or use the keywords in this article and you’ll find our digital resources.

 This work is licensed under a Creative Commons Attribution-Share Alike 3.0 United States License.